 A few Youtubers I reached out to with a sponsorship opportunity eventually posted an awesome video review of my glasses after I sent them a free pair.
 In total, I sent four pairs of glasses out for influencers to talk about and share with their audience.
 As of the writing of this case study, 3 influencers created reviews and shared them with their audience.

-Here was a response to Thea’s video on Twitter from one of her followers:
+Here was a response to a video on Twitter from one of the followers of an affiliate:

 Overall, I was very pleased with the reviews!
 They were all positive and very professional.
 Only three purchases have come from these affiliates.